Peter Crouch: Robotic dancing

 In the summer of 2006, Crouch adopted a robotic dancing goal celebration.
 A parody of a dance he had been seen performing on a television programme covering a party held at England teammate David Beckham's house, he first performed it after his goal for England against Hungary on 30 May.
 He again performed the dance after both of his first two goals against Jamaica on 3 June.
 The Daily Mirror newspaper wrote that the dance was inspired by the lyrics to the Arctic Monkeys' hit single "I Bet You Look Good on the Dancefloor".

 On 12 June, Crouch announced he would perform his robotic dance again only if England were to win the World Cup, saying, "It's not about robotic dancing.
 It is about scoring goals and winning matches.
 It's an important time for everyone now."
 In September 2006, he was quoted in The Observer newspaper as saying that, "It was funny at the time, but I didn't want to carry on doing it until it became unfunny.
 I've stopped doing it for the time being, but if I ever score a really big goal you never know."

 On 6 August 2007, Crouch said he would never use the robot dance again unless he scored in the UEFA Champions League Final, but he partially reprised it on 1 April 2009 after scoring during England's World Cup qualifier against Ukraine after a Comic Relief sketch.

 On 1 February 2017, Crouch gave the dance a final outing to celebrate his 100th Premier League goal.

-After football
+Non-playing career

 After retiring from football in 2019 at the age of 38, Crouch has worked on a Saturday night BBC One TV show titled Peter Crouch: Save Our Summer.
 In 2022, he became a member of the panel for the TV series The Masked Dancer.